ChristianLee-Flinders/ValTrack/README.md

 - **Easily track and manage curent and past valuations**
 - **Analyse Current market trends to best manage your team**
 - **Automate valuation actions** eg. `Sending post valuation emails, texts & mailing lists`

+The system is initially built for internal use by the [**Robert Ellis**](https://www.robertellis.co.uk/meet-the-team) team.
+However, the goal is to refine the platform for broader market use and eventually **sell the solution as a SaaS** (Software as a Service) product.